What is a Recovery Community Organization?

 All RCOs that are led and governed by the recovery community are welcome to apply to join as an ARCO Affiliate.

-The benefits of membership include the opportunity to participate in an annual 2 day Leadership Academy.
-ARCO has hosted Academies in Denver, Dallas, Philadelphia, Detroit, and Washington, D.C..
+The benefits of membership include the opportunity to participate in an annual 2 day Leadership Summit.
+ARCO has hosted events in Denver, Dallas, Philadelphia, Detroit, and Washington, D.C..

-ARCO members come together each year with other leaders to strengthen their ability to:
+ARCO affiliates come together each year with other leaders to strengthen their ability to:

 - Influence public policy decisions by becoming familiar with initiatives affecting recovery, the players that influence policy and programming, and recovery advocacy strategies to impact policy